Birth Certificate for a Newborn Baby

 - There is a fee per copy for the birth certificate, however, it can vary depending on where you reside.
 For example, it is $17 per copy in San Diego and $22 per copy in Virginia.

 - The application for the extra copies must be notarized.

 Social Security Number for a Newborn Baby

-Why should I get SSN for my baby?
+Why should I get a SSN for my baby?

 Your baby is a U.S. citizen by virtue of being born in the U.S. As a US citizen, SSN is very important for your baby.
 Getting a SSN is just the beginning of the valuable protection and benefits your child may be eligible for in the future.
-Young children need SSN for many reasons.
-For example you will need the SSN if you want to:
+Young children need a SSN for many reasons.
+For example, you will need a SSN if you want to:

 - Open a bank account